azinch/fac-test-poc/README.md

 4. To simplify and speed up UnitTests development in terms of data preparation, UT should use API specifically designed to create data in convinient manner (set of methods in the new NapiDataFactory class).

-5. NapiDataFactory methods should mostly avoid using existing NAPI or use them only to create COMPLEX data/entity (BAN, Subscriber, etc.).
+5. NapiDataFactory methods should use existing NAPI to create COMPLEX data/entity (BAN, Subscriber, etc.).

 6. NapiDataFactory core class uses existing NapiFactory  (java/com support) .